 Nature of Online Courses

 Although routine classroom attendance is not required for online courses, some physical presence is required on campus for orientation, testing, and, in some cases, "hands-on" experiences (labs, clinicals, observations, etc.).
-In addition, some online courses may have additional, optional, or required on-campus sessions for discussion and/or review.
-For details, please consult the notes in the official Schedule of Classes each semester and the online syllabus for each course.
+In addition, some online courses may have additional, optional, or required, on-campus sessions for discussion and/or review.
+For details, please consult the official Schedule of Classes each semester and the online syllabus for each course.

 Registration for Online Courses

-To take an online course, students must be admitted to the University and be eligible to register for credit courses, including having met all prerequisites and/or corequisites.
-Students may register for online courses through the University’s online registration process, which is called the DUCK.
+To take an online course, students must be admitted to the University by the normal process and be eligible to register for credit courses, including having met all prerequisites and/or corequisites.
 Details about registration are published each semester in printed and online versions (www.clayton.edu).

 Students should not register for online courses unless they are already thoroughly competent at sending and receiving e-mail, navigating the Internet, and using Windows-based programs.
 No class time will be spent on basic computer instruction.
-Students may be required to complete online preparation modules before registering for some online courses.
+Students may be required to complete Computer Skills for Online Instruction (Clayton State University 1010) or Introduction to WebCT (Clayton State University 1011) before registering for some online courses or during the first weeks of the semester.
 Also, students should be aware that taking online classes requires excellent time management skills and good self-discipline.

 Online Courses with Video Components